-The saloon is basically the boat’s living room and usually where you find the settee and dinette.
-Often where delicious meals from the galley are served together with refreshing beverages in good company.
+The saloon is basically the boat’s living room, usually where you find the settee and dinette.
+This is where delicious meals from the galley are served together with refreshing beverages in good company.

 The settee is the sofa or couch in a boat.
 It is also used as a sea berth to sleep in when sailing.

 The dinette is the area where you can sit down at a table and eat your dinner.
-Also perfect for consuming rum and a game of cards in good company.
+It’s also perfect for consuming rum and a game of cards in good company.